 If you have good bodily injury insurance you can avoid ending up in court if another driver elects to sue you for damage.
 Many of these cases are settled out of court, although a lawyer is still necessary to get the best settlement possible.
 Never agree to a settlement quickly or on the spot; some insurance companies will pressure you to agree to one right after the accident so that you don’t get the full amount you might be entitled to.
 This is less common in No-Fault states but still happens.

 The state average cost for PIP in Florida ranges from about $300 to $400 a year for a thirty-year-old driver.
 Since it is mandatory under Florida PIP law, there is no way to avoid these costs, but you can shop around different insurance companies to get a good deal.
 You can also opt for a higher deductible.
 Opting out of economic benefits generally has only a small effect on your premiums and is seldom worth the savings.

 Make sure before opting for a higher deductible, that you can reasonably pay it along with whatever bills your PIP won’t cover.
 Too many people opt for a high deductible to save money now and end up regretting it later.
 Bear in mind that your health insurance can’t be used to cover your PIP deductible.

 Remember, PIP is mandatory in Florida.
 Ideally, your insurance company should explain this coverage to you and how it works, but this does not always happen.
 It may well be presented to you as simply part of the bundle with no more information given.
-As PIP can be confusing, it may be beneficial to talk to a lawyer to get a better understand of the law as it applies to you specifically, particularly if you have a large household, teenaged drivers, and/or multiple cars.
+As PIP can be confusing, it may be beneficial to talk to a lawyer to get a better understanding of the law as it applies to you specifically, particularly if you have a large household, teenage drivers, and/or multiple cars.